 If you’re a high school senior who is planning to attend college, a little preparation can help to make the transition as smooth as possible.
-The following tips can help you get ready for the next chapter in your life.
+We have some tips for high school students preparing for college to help you get ready for this next chapter in your life.

 Applying early to your school(s) of choice can also increase your chances of acceptance.
-Your high school guidance counselor can be a valuable resource throughout the college selection process, so be sure to meet with him or her frequently during your senior year.
+Your high school guidance counselor can be a valuable resource throughout the college selection process, so be sure to meet with them frequently during your senior year.

 You’ll probably find a greater need to study once you get to college than you did in high school.
 If your study and work habits are a little lax, your senior year is a good time to improve them.

-Many of these people will become treasured friends who you’ll want to stay in touch with long after graduation.
-If you’re a little shy, your senior year in high school is a good time to practice your social skills and develop a little more self-confidence.
+Many of these people will become treasured friends you’ll want to stay in touch with long after graduation.
+If you are a little shy, your senior year in high school is a good time to practice your social skills and develop a little more self-confidence.
 Get involved with clubs and activities and try approaching others who seem a bit on the shy side too.

 Vista College Degree Programs

 If you are interested in an accelerated degree program that can help you prepare for your future career in short order, learn more about our degree programs at Vista College.
 Learn in-person on our campus or learn online.
 Either way, you can benefit from flexible schedules and personalized instruction.
 Not every high school senior wants to spend another four years in school, but that doesn’t mean you have to say no to college.
 Vista College is here to help you prepare for your future.